WomenBioinfoDataScLA/WomenBioinfoDataScLA.github.io/README.md

 > This work is licensed under a Creative Commons International License
 >
-> Created by: Ana Julia Velez Rueda & Lilieane Conteville
+> Created by: Ana Julia Velez Rueda & Liliane Conteville